AbhishekDuseja/CAPM-Model/README.md

-run the model with python capm.py then execute the table with python plot_capm.py
+run the model with python capm.py then execute the plot with python plot_capm.py